ISSUE 24 ENSURES HOUSING FOR ALL

 #3: Support current and future homeownership.

-Homeownership is the most common gateway to wealth in our country.
-But it is often out of reach for low and moderate income families in our communities.
+Homeownership is the most common gateway to wealth in our country, but it is often out of reach for low and moderate income families in our communities.
 For those who do break through the barriers and purchase a home, it can be difficult to properly maintain it and sustain ownership.
-Our amendment addresses this need by making a portion of the funds available to assist homeowners with incomes up to 80% area median income ($68,800 for a family of three), with critical repairs and maintenance.
+Our amendment addresses this need by making a portion of the remaining funds available to assist homeowners with incomes up to 80% area median income ($68,800 for a family of three), with critical repairs and maintenance.
 It can also be used to aid homeownership by providing down payment assistance and support for aspiring homeowners.

 Finally, our amendment will create a community advisory board, appointed by City Council, to consult with the City on how to use the funds.
 The board will consist of representation from the following groups: people residing in housing restricted to households with low-incomes, people who have experienced homelessness, lenders, for-profit and non-profit housing developers, affordable housing and homelessness advocacy organizations and social services.